ΠΟΛΙΤΙΣΤΙΚΟΣ ΟΡΓΑΝΙΣΜΟΣ ΦΕΣΤΙΒΑΛ ΤΑΙΝΙΩΝ ΜΙΚΡΟΥ ΜΗΚΟΥΣ ΔΡΑΜΑΣ

 Tagline: How hard can it be to erase your memories?

-While the grandson is struggling to find the most dignified solution, to overcome the inhuman bureaucratic system and to control the resurgence of his childhood memories at the same time, nature functioning as deus ex machina will bring the resolution.
-A sudden rainstorm will speed up the decomposition process, giving the story an unexpected, realistic and tragicomic ending.
+While the grandson is struggling to find the most dignified solution, to overcome the inhuman bureaucratic system and to control the resurgence of his childhood memories, nature, functioning as deus ex machina, brings matters to a resolution.
+A sudden rainstorm speeds up the decomposition process, giving the story an unexpected, realistic and tragicomic ending.

 Screenwriter and Director’s Biography